-The right of a child's attorney, best interests attorney, theor court advisor training should be required on an ongoing basis.
-It should include instruction on the applicable state and federal law, the dynamics of child-appointed advisor to participate in any appeal or to bring an appeal on behalf of the child is determined by state law.
-State law varies on the question of standing to file an appeal or participate on appeal, just as it varies on whether children have formal party status in abuse and neglect, domestic violence, child development, treatment issues, communication with children, cultural awareness, the impact of separation, and the long-term consequences to a child of being in temporary care.
+As with the training for attorneys for children, the court advisor training should be required on an ongoing basis.
+It should include instruction on the applicable state and federal law, the dynamics of child abuse and neglect, domestic violence, child development, treatment issues, communication with children, cultural awareness, the impact of separation, and the long-term consequences to a child of being in temporary care.